patryk-wloch/Malloc-GC/README.md

 # Malloc-GC

-Functional Programming and memory management project - simulator of malloc and mark-scan garbage collector in FP language Miranda (Haskell's protoplast).
+Functional Programming and memory management project - simulator of malloc and mark-scan garbage collector in FP language Miranda (the protoplast of Haskell).